Kohhx/cvparser-java-fullstack/README.md

   - Name (string): The name of the candidate.
   - Email ID (string): The email address of the candidate.
   - Mobile No. (string): The mobile number of the candidate.
+  - Nationality
+  - Current location
+  - Primary Skills (string or array): The primary skills possessed by the candidate.
-  - Skills (string or array): The skills possessed by the candidate.
+  - Secondary Skills (string or array): The secondary skills possessed by the candidate.
   - Years of Experience (number): The number of years of experience of the candidate.
+  - Candidate highest qualification
+  - Candidate last job title
   - Recent 3 Companies (string or array): The names of the recent 3 companies the candidate has worked for.
+  - Every candiate companies detail information (Comany name, Start date, End date, Job title and Responsibilities)
+  - Candidate education details (Instituition name, Start date, End date, Qualification)
 - Store the extracted information in a database for further processing.
 - Implement validation and error handling in the backend.